LaurentLabine/fcc-datavis-treemap-diagram/README.md

 The project answers the technical requirements as stated in the challenge located here: https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-treemap-diagram with the tests that can be run from the page itself.

-## Additional features include the ability to switch between the three datasets using the selector box added to the page.
+## Additional features include:
+* The ability to switch between the three datasets using the selector box added to the page.

 ## Possible improvements include the following: